zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-forDevelopers-procedures.md

 * Azure Portal SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download)

-* Quality Essentials that is located at [http://qe](http://qe), or 1CS that is located at  [https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx](https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx)
+* Quality Essentials that is located at [http://qe](http://qe), or One Compliance System (1CS) that is located at  [https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx](https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx)

+* Set up the source code management system on your computer.
+Teams use **GitHub**, **VSO**, and other content management systems.
+Which one is used by your team is team-dependent.

+Test that your computer is ready for Azure development by creating a blank extension, as specified in [portalfx-extensions-developerInit-procedure.md](portalfx-extensions-developerInit-procedure.md).

-### Attend Kickoff Meetings
+### Schedule Kickoff Meetings

-Attend the kickoff meeting(s) hosted by your PM or Dev Lead.
+Schedule and attend the kickoff meeting(s) hosted by your PM or Dev Lead.
 These meetings will touch on the following points.
 * Whether the service will target public Azure, on-premises, or both
 * What is the name of the service
 * Summary of the service and target scenarios